BaFin - Navigation & Service

 BaFin does not recruit consumers to test accounts

-Scammers are not always after consumers' wallets when they use BaFin's name fraudulently.
-For instance, in 2019, several cases came to light in which unknown criminals posed as BaFin employees on the telephone or online and invited people to open a test account with a credit institution.
-These criminals then used the data harvested by means of a fake account set-up process to open accounts with the institution in those persons' names, presumably in order to use them for criminal purposes.
+Scammers are not always after consumers’ wallets when they use BaFin’s name fraudulently.
+For instance, several cases have come to light in which unknown criminals posed as BaFin employees on the telephone or online and invited people to open a test account with a credit institution.
+These criminals then used the data harvested by means of a fake account set-up process to open accounts with the institution in those persons’ names, presumably in order to use them for criminal purposes.

 Consumers must be vigilant

-These examples illustrate how varied the tricks used by fraudsters are who misuse BaFin's name.
-On its German website, BaFin regularly reports scams when it is made aware that its name is being used fraudulently.
+These examples illustrate how varied the tricks used by fraudsters who misuse BaFin’s name can be.
+BaFin regularly reports scams whenever it is made aware that its name is being used fraudulently.
 At the same time, fraudsters are always coming up with new tricks.
 Be vigilant!
-It is often difficult to tell when someone is acting with criminal intent, and the approaches used by criminals are constantly changing.
+Criminal intentions are often not easily discerned and are constantly changing.

 Did you find this article helpful?